-One day, after stepping away from my writing for a few days, I re-read the my most recent chapters.
-They felt so comfortable, I almost went to sleep.
+After stepping away from my writing for a few days, I re-read my most recent chapters.
+They felt so comfortable I almost went to sleep.
 I knew I’d formed some bad habits.

-I recalled that William Noble dedicated a chapter to this subject in his book Elements of Fiction Writing – Conflict, Action & Suspense.
-I pulled the book out and reviewed Chapter 4 – Leave ‘Em Hanging.
+I recalled that William Noble dedicated a chapter to this subject in Conflict, Action & Suspense (Elements of Fiction Writing).
+So I pulled the book out and reviewed Chapter 4 – Leave ‘Em Hanging.

 Here are some of his key points.